Vyral/base-template/_posts/2024-09-12-what-s-happening-in-the-housing-market-right-now.md

 {% include excerpt.html %}

 What’s the current state of the market?
 This is one of the most common questions we get from both buyers and sellers.
-To provide a comprehensive answer, we've reviewed the market data for single-family residences from the year's first six months, focusing on the absorption rate, which is a critical measure of how quickly homes sell in different price ranges.
+To provide a comprehensive answer, we’ve reviewed the market data for single-family residences from the year’s first six months, focusing on the absorption rate, which is a critical measure of how quickly homes sell in different price ranges.
 Here’s everything you need to know:

 **• Absorption rate explained.** The absorption rate is an essential metric for understanding the speed at which homes are being sold.
 For example, if there are 100 homes for sale and 50 of them sell in one year, the absorption rate would be two years for the entire 100 homes to sell.
 This rate helps both buyers and sellers gauge the current market dynamics.